Schools

 Primary schools

-This is a fantastic opportunity for children to learn about Japanese culture, explore the traditions of the ekiden race, and understand the importance of teamwork in sports.
-It’s an exciting way to introduce students to the rich history of ekiden while having fun!
+This was a fantastic opportunity for children to learn about Japanese culture, explore the traditions of the ekiden race, and understand the importance of teamwork in sports.

 Secondary schools

-Secondary school students can participate in the UK Ekiden by entering our medal design competition.
+Secondary school students were able to join the UK Ekiden by entering our medal design competition.

 Universities

-University students can participate in the UK Ekiden by entering a running team into the ‘Racers’ category.
-In addition to this, students can also enter the medal design competition.
+University students were able to participate in the UK Ekiden by entering a running team into the ‘Racers’ category.

 Primary Schools Mini Ekiden